 Syma X11 Rc Quadcopter – Remote Control & Set-up for First Flight

 As part of our Syma X11 Rc Quadcopter review, we were able to test out the Hornet model from Syma.
-As a result, the testing section will be divided into two parts: in the first part we are going to share our impressions regarding Syma’s wireless controller, followed by a detailed account of how the drone handled our flight tests.
+You can see the results in the section below.

 Syma’s remote controller seemed like the natural extension of the quadcopter.
 It looked shiny, sleek, and quite cool actually, compared to other remote controls.
 After unboxing the thing, each of us had the distinct impression that Syma’s RC wasn’t actually a drone controller, but more of an Xbox wireless controller.

 It looks like Syma didn’t leave any stone unturned when it came to designing.
-Furthermore, all the buttons are distributed evenly on the remote’s surface, the user being able to reach any of it without too much effort.
+Furthermore, all the buttons are distributed evenly on the remote’s surface, thus the user is able to reach any of it without too much effort.

 Syma’s remote control was so light and compact that we were able to carry it around in our pockets.
 The buttons were responsive and, as far as we can tell, there’s no transmission lag.